lili2311/blog/_posts/2014-07-22-Canvas-Particles.md

 ---

-Learn to make a simple particle system in HTML5 Canvas and Javascript.
+Learning to make a simple particle system in HTML5 Canvas and Javascript.

-In this tutorial:
+In this tutorial I will cover:
 1. Initializing Canvas
 2. Dawing circles
 3. Simple animation for particle movement using SetInterval
 4. Improving the code using RequestAnimationFrame

 **1. Initializing Canvas**